Iconiq2/WD-SUNGA-Seatwork4/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project- show features about my project
+- What is the project- To show the features like header and footer
-- Whats the purpose- showcase my skills in animation
+- Whats the purpose- Showcase the skill
 - What are key components- 4 features and a landing page
-- What technology used and how it is used- it would be index.html and css
+- What technology used and how it is used- HTML and CSS

 ### Key Components
 <!-- TODO: List of Key Components -->